enias-oliveira/s_js-katas-5/README.md

 ### Submission ###

 Push your code into your GitLab repository and use the GitLab Pages feature to allow your site to be viewed directly.
-In Gitlab, please add KA_Grading as a member on your project with "Reporter" permission, and **submit both your gitlab pages url (Ex: https://username.gitlab.io/katas5) AND your gitlab repository url (Ex: https://gitlab.com/username/katas5).
-You can submit your repo url as a comment on your main submission in Canvas**.
+In Gitlab, please add KA_Grading as a member on your project with "Reporter" permission, and **submit your gitlab pages url (Ex: https://username.gitlab.io/katas5)**.